 Dr. Chrysler is a human factors psychologist and Senior Research Scientist in the Traffic Operations and Roadway Safety Division at TTI.
 She returned to TTI in 2014 after spending three years at the University of Iowa as the Director of Research at the National Advanced Driving Simulator.
 She also established the Safer-Sim University Transportation Center at the University of Iowa in 2013 and served as its first director.
 Dr. Chrysler’s areas of technical expertise include human factors, driving simulation, driver behavior, visual attention, traffic operations, visibility, and photometry.
 She has served as Principal Investigator or task leader on over 40 projects across the full range of safety topics.
 Dr. Chrysler began her career with the 3M Company working in product development for traffic control devices.
 She has served as chair of the Transportation Research Board Committee on Vehicle User Characteristics and is an active member on several other safety and human factors committees.

 Dr. Sahar Machiani is the Safe-D Associate Director at San Diego State University (SDSU).
 She works alongside the Safe-D directors with a focus on the activities conducted at SDSU as well as collaboration between SDSU and VTTI/TTI.
-She facilitates access to Safe-D resources and supports continued growth of research, education, and workforce development in transportation program at SDSU.
+She facilitates access to Safe-D resources and supports the continued growth of research, education, and workforce development in the transportation program at SDSU.

 Dr. Machiani is an assistant professor in the Department of Civil, Construction, and Environmental Engineering at SDSU with specialized expertise in Transportation Engineering.
 She holds a Bachelor of Science in Civil Engineering from Iran University of Science and Technology (2005), a Master of Science in Transportation Engineering from Sharif University of Technology (2008), and a Doctor of Philosophy in Civil Engineering from Virginia Tech (2014).
-Her areas of research include traffic safety, driver behavior modeling, evacuation and large-scale network modeling, signal control and operation, and applications of connected vehicles technology.
-Before joining SDSU in 2015, she was a research associate at Center for Infrastructure-Based Safety Systems, Virginia Tech Transportation Institute (VTTI).
-During her PhD studies, she conducted research at two transportation labs at Virginia Tech and concurrently worked at VTTI, allowing her to blend academic and professional experience.
-She is a faculty member of the center for Human Dynamics in the Mobile Age (HDMA), and an adjunct faculty at the Computational Science Research Center (CSRC) at SDSU.
+Her areas of research include traffic safety, driver behavior modeling, evacuation and large-scale network modeling, signal control and operation, and applications of connected vehicle technology.
+Before joining SDSU in 2015, she was a research associate at the Center for Infrastructure-based Safety Systems, Virginia Tech Transportation Institute (VTTI).
+During her Ph.D. studies, she conducted research at two transportation labs at Virginia Tech and concurrently worked at VTTI, allowing her to blend academic and professional experience.
+She is a faculty member of the Center for Human Dynamics in the Mobile Age (HDMA), and an adjunct faculty at the Computational Science Research Center (CSRC) at SDSU.
 She supports several Transportation Research Board Committees, and she is a member of the Institute of Transportation Engineers (ITE) and WTS-Advancing Women in Transportation.

 Dr. Miguel Perez serves as the Education and Workforce Development Coordinator for Safe-D. In this role, he works with researchers to incorporate education and workforce development into all projects, incorporates the new materials into existing and new education and workforce development programs, and compiles learning materials from all projects.